zentrocdot/InofficialTurtleGraphicsDoc/README.md

 In this window we see something that we should not see.
 The background is not completely blue as it should be We see something like a border in red which is 1 point thick.
+This thin border in particular causes difficulties later on.